LynnLinProCo/LocationAnalysis/README.md

 Each patient’s home coordinates were compared against all unique clinic coordinates.
 The cKDTree structure allows O(log n) nearest neighbor searches, efficiently identifying the closest clinic.
 For each patient i:
 <img width="369" height="55" alt="image" src="https://github.com/user-attachments/assets/421247a3-f1ef-47ab-bcda-f0903fa6a818" />

 Distances were calculated geodesically (WGS84 ellipsoid) via Geopy to yield accurate kilometer-based values.
+## 3. Interpretation

+The 62.09 % OSR indicates that 37.91 % of patients could be reassigned to a closer clinic through 23-25, suggesting potential inefficiencies in scheduling algorithms or possible capacity overloads.
+The 9.17 km mean nearest-clinic distance establishes a geographic benchmark for expected patient travel radius in GA.

+## 4. Recommendations for Next Steps

+Conduct cluster density analysis (K-Means or DBSCAN) to validate whether clinic locations align with patient population centers.

+Implement load balancing metrics to prevent overutilization of geographically central clinics.